zenika-open-source/hygie/docs/rules/customisableRules.md

 The `.git-webhooks/rules.yml` file contains all the rules you've configured.
 Check our example `rules.yml` file [here](./rulesExample.md).

 You can use our existing rules or adding yours.
-Rules are very simply to extend.
+Rules are very simply to add.
 When you create your own rule, it must extends the `Rule` class (`src/rules/rule.class.ts`).

 ## Rule configuration